vhscom/after-dark/README.md

 #### Trim Color

-Uses the [`theme-color` meta extension](https://html.spec.whatwg.org/multipage/semantics.html#meta-theme-color) in the `<head>` of your pages to suggest the color that browsers and OSs should use if they customize the display of individual pages in their UIs with varying colors.
+Defines the default trim color and sometimes affects how a browser or OS displays the site (e.g., in Brave, trim color styles the browser chrome).

-If left unchanged, color is set automatically to background color of the [Display Variant](#display-variants).
+If left unchanged, trim color is set automatically to background color of the [Display Variant](#display-variants).
 To customize the trim color add a CSS variable called `--trim-color` to your [Custom Styles](#custom-styles):

 ```css
 :root {